Adjusted predictions from regression models

 (or"zi"

-)Predicted values are conditioned on the fixed effects and the zero-inflation component.
-For instance, for models fitted with
+)Predicted values are conditioned on the fixed effects and the zero-inflation component, returning the expected value of the response (

 (or"zero_inflated_random"